Gow2129/M1_OnlineBanking/1_Requirements/README.md

   * Change password
   * net transaction

-**Weakness**
+## Weakness
--- If the password is wrong No activities can be done.
+ * If the password is wrong No activities can be done.

-**Opportunity**
+## Opportunity
--- user can Deposit, withdraw amount and can do net transcations.
+* user can Deposit, withdraw amount and can do net transcations.

-**Threats**
+## Threats
--- If the password is wrong No activities can be done.
+* If the password is wrong No activities can be done.

 ## Detail Requirements